SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 #### Reflex Agents with State (Model-Based)1.
 Find the rule whose condition matches the current situation (as defined by the percept and the stored internal state).
 2. Perform the action associated with that rule.

-- The *state* is a description of the current world state.
+**Note:** The *state* is a description of the current world state.
 It contains all the necessary information to predict the effects of an action and to determine if the state is a goal state.

 #### Goal-Based Agents
 1. Find the action that will get me closer from my current state to the goal state.
 2. Perform that action.

-- A **goal** can be specific (explicit destination), abstract (speed, safety) or numerous.
+**Note:** A *goal* can be specific (explicit destination), abstract (speed, safety) or numerous.

 #### Utility-Based Agents
 - There may be many action sequences that can achieve the same goal.